 Furthermore, they look hugely effective when hung in front of or behind a more traditional cotton or linen based curtain to help soften the look and improve privacy if required.
 To help tie the fabric into your design, why not use your off cuts to layer on to scatter cushions or stretch over a coordinating coloured canvas for a novel piece of art work?

 Alongside the classic swag and draped curtain, voiles can also be used in a more a traditional and consequently more practical way.
-For example, because of its fine and delicate properties, voiles and sheers work really well when sewn into a slot top curtain as they maintain their non-fussy and classic finish while being able to be drawn and opened easily.
+For example, because of its fine and delicate properties, voiles work really well when sewn into a slot top curtain as they maintain their non-fussy and classic finish while being able to be drawn and opened easily.
 For a more feminine and softer finish ideal for a bathroom or bedroom, why not add a skirt to the top of the curtain in the same fabric for that extra sumptuous look?